Aditya1722/Presto-single-pulse-search-explaination-/README.md

 * End of completion we used `(opts, args) = parser.parse_args()` to tell `optparse` that we`re done

 `parse_args()` returns two values:
-* options, an object containing values for all of your options—e.g. if --file takes a single string argument, then options.file will be the filename supplied by the user, or None if the user did not supply that option
+* options - an object containing values for all of your options—e.g. if --file takes a single string argument, then options.file will be the filename supplied by the user, or None if the user did not supply that option
 * args, the list of positional arguments leftover after parsing options
 * `Action = store`tells to take the next argument and store it to your choosen destination and the flags true/false  just to put the dest value to true or false`
 * `help` - use to give some info about the command
 * `dest` - destination